|Mrs. Uribe||Ms. Sykes|

 We welcome you to second grade!

-Bachelors Degree in Sociology from University of California Santa Barbara
+Bachelors Degree, University of California Santa Barbara

 Bachelors Degree in Psychology from University of California Santa Barbara